jgb11/design-patterns-tutorial/README.md

 - After implementing a Mediator the interaction between the classes looks like this, only containing a reference to the mediator.
 <img src="https://www.javacodegeeks.com/wp-content/uploads/2015/09/Mediatorclass_diagram_2.jpg" alt="Mediator 2">

-- Using a Mediator means the interaction codeToExecute has to reside in only one place, and that makes it easier to maintain.
+- Using a Mediator means the interaction code has to reside in only one place, and that makes it easier to maintain.
 - More formal structure of the Mediator Pattern.
 <img src="https://www.javacodegeeks.com/wp-content/uploads/2015/09/Mediatorclass_diagram_3.jpg" alt="Mediator 3">